 This desert tomb near the Valley of the Queens was one of my favorite places in Egypt.
 The backdrop of the steep rock canyon just makes it such an epic sight to behold, and everything here has been so wonderfully excavated and preserved.

 Definitely add this one to your Egypt bucket list!
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Hatshepsut Temple